Portfolio Correlation coefficient

 What is Correlations?

-Correlation are always measured between pairs of variables.
+Correlation is always measured between pairs of variables.
 It could be two assets, it could be height and weight, and it could be anything.
 Any two variables can have a correlation and that correlation can actually be estimated.

 What does correlation measure?